Fractional CTO Cost in 2026: What Fractional CTOs Actually Charge

 Do fractional CTOs write code?

-Yes, especially in the Embedded Partner and Embedded CTO tiers.
+Yes, especially at the deeper end of the Partner tier.
 I write code for critical features, proof-of-concepts, and architecture decisions.
 But the primary value is strategic guidance, knowing what NOT to build saves more money than writing code.

 How do I know if a fractional CTO is qualified?